Credit Card Debt Relief

 The American Fair Credit Council states that 76% of those who enroll in a debt settlement program settle at least one account in the first 36 months of the plan, and 54% settle more than half of their debts in 36 months.
 The average debt settlement enrollee settles around 51% of his/her debt in the first 36 months.

 How quickly you can resolve your debt depends on your income and the amount of money you can allocate to debt settlement.
-It also depends on the size of your debts and the deals your debt settlement firm can secure for you.
-Complete debt settlement should not take longer than four to five years.
+It also depends on the size of your debts, and the deals your debt settlement firm can secure for you.
+Complete debt settlement often takes four to five years.

 Can I Negotiate Credit Card Debt Settlement on My Own?

-Yes, you can, but that doesn't mean it's the best idea.
-If you are an expert negotiator with knowledge of how debt settlement works and loads of time and patience, you can contact your creditors directly, one-by-one, and obtain written agreements covering all the legal terms of your settlement deal.
+Yes, you can do DIY debt settlement, but that doesn't mean it's the best idea.
+If you are an expert negotiator with knowledge of how debt settlement works and loads of time and patience, you can contact your creditors directly, one by one, and obtain written agreements covering all the legal terms of your settlement deal.
 Or you can work with a trusted debt settlement company like ClearOne Advantage and let it do all the work on your behalf.

 What to Look for in a Debt Settlement Company